realA10001986/Time-Circuits-Display/README.md

 ![TCD Front](https://raw.githubusercontent.com/CircuitSetup/Time-Circuits-Display/master/Images/tcd_front2.jpg)

-"This Time Circuits Display has been meticulously reproduced to be as accurate as possible to the one seen in the Delorean Time Machine in the Back to the Future movies.
-The LED displays are custom made to the correct size for CircuitSetup.
-This includes the month 14 segment/3 character displays being closer together, and both the 7 & 14 segment displays being 0.6" high by 0.35" wide."
+"This Time Circuits Display has been meticulously reproduced to be as accurate as possible to the one seen in the Delorean Time Machine in the Back to the Future movies."

 During August of 2022, I have re-written almost the entire code.
 New features and changes include
 - Time keeping via NTP (network time) or stand-alone